SAP/abap-to-json/docs/class-extension.md

 * \<\> **OFFSET** (I) – parsing start point in JSON string

 ## CLASS_CONSTRUCTOR
 CLASS_CONSTRUCTOR - used to initialize static variables.
 You can not overwrite it, but you can implement your class constructor that adapts default globals.
-For example, adds the additional boolean types to be recognized during serialization/deserialization.
+For example, add the additional boolean types to be recognized during serialization/deserialization.

 ## SERIALIZE/DESERIALIZE
 SERIALIZE/DESERIALIZE - these methods are static and therefore cannot be redefined.
 Methods are helpers for a consumption code, hiding the construction of the class instance and further \*\_INT calls.
-So, if you would like to use something similar, in your custom class, you need to copy mentioned methods to new ones e,g \*\_EX and overwrite there /UI2/CL_JSON type to your custom class name.
+So, if you would like to use something similar, in your custom class, you need to copy the mentioned methods to new ones e,g \*\_EX and overwrite there /UI2/CL_JSON type to your custom class name.
 And use these methods instead of standard.

 Extension using inheritance:
 ```abap